Step Results & the Step Manifest #

 event_type: Literal["test.steps_discovered"] = "test.steps_discovered"

-Each item in items contains the pytest identity:
+Each item in items contains the pytest identity and collection-time manifest data:

 FieldDescription